BodonFerenc/BodonFerenc.github.io/_posts/2026-05-13-Variadic-Functions.md

 ## Optional parameters

 When a function has multiple optional parameters, it is recommended to pass them as a dictionary.
 This approach scales naturally as the module evolves and new options are added.
-For example, `getInMemoryTables` from the [Datagen module](https://code.kx.com/kdb-x/modules/datagen/overview.html) has one mandatory parameter and eleven optional ones.
-The [dictionary literal syntax](https://code.kx.com/kdb-x/how_to/basics/data_structures/dictionaries.html#dictionary-literal-syntax) introduced in kdb+ version 4.1 comes in handy here:
+For example, `buildPersistedDB` from the [Datagen module](https://code.kx.com/kdb-x/modules/datagen/overview.html) has one mandatory parameter and eleven optional ones.
+The [dictionary literal syntax](https://code.kx.com/kdb-x/how_to/basics/data_structures/dictionaries.html#dictionary-literal-syntax) introduced in kdb+ version 4.1 comes in handy.
+Let us see a complex example of a "production" code:

 ```q
 DEFAULTS: ([